Sengoku Night Blood

 Sengoku Night Blood (戦刻ナイトブラッド, Sengoku Naito Buraddo) was a Japanese free-to-play otome game, developed as a collaboration between Marvelous Entertainment, Kadokawa, and Idea Factory's Otomate.
-It was released in Japan on May 29, 2017 for Android and iOS devices.
+It was released in Japan on May 29, 2017, for Android and iOS devices.
 A 12-episode anime television series adaptation by Typhoon Graphics aired between October 3 and December 26, 2017.
-A Nintendo Switch port of the game was planned but it was cancelled.

-On October 24, 2019, it was announced that the game will be discontinued on December 25, 2019.
+A Nintendo Switch port of the game was planned, but it was announced on October 24, 2019 that the Switch port was cancelled along with the mobile game being discontinued on December 25, 2019.